 Texting’s popularity increases each year.
-How can your organization capitalize on this communication method?
+How can your organization capitalize on this communication method, and text volunteers?

 Meet Molly and Holly, both of whom are teen program coordinators, and see how two common volunteer-related texting scenarios play out.

 Molly coordinates a group of high school leaders who peer tutor middle schoolers.
 She uses her smartphone to search for each leader’s phone number and then pastes in a reminder message.
-Half of the time, Molly forgets to send the text, resulting in poor attendance on the day of the event.
+Half of the time, Molly forgets to text volunteers, resulting in poor attendance on the day of the event.

-When Molly remembers to send text message reminders, responses quickly flood her phone and interrupt her train of thought.
+When Molly remembers to text volunteers reminders, responses quickly flood her phone and interrupt her train of thought.
 She has to go through the list several times and double check that everyone has been contacted.
 This involves a lot of time and frustration for Molly.

 Contrast Molly’s frustration to Holly’s experience with VolunteerHub.
 Holly also coordinates teen volunteers for a monthly service project.
 Her volunteers have already self-registered within VolunteerHub and opted-in to receive text messages.
 Holly doesn’t have to remember to send the text each week because VolunteerHub remembers for her.